 Here’s What Customers are Saying About the Emily Natural Crib Mattress:

-Use code NATKIDS to save 5% off the Emily Crib mattress or any mattress from My Green Mattress
+Use code NATKIDS to save $30 off the Emily Crib mattress or $150 off any twin size or larger from My Green Mattress

 *Please note, after finding My Green Mattress on my own accord when looking for safe mattresses for my family, I purchased two and loved them.
 After owning them for some time, the company reached out to see if I would like to become an affiliate.
 I do not partner with many companies, but I said yes right away to them as I was sharing about the mattresses anyway.
 The small percentage I make helps me to continue the work I do with the blog.
 Thank you for supporting this blog.